gvwilson/sensibleadventures/tuppence-a-bag/tuppence-a-bag.md

 "Now come along, spit spot."
 Their eyes meet for just a moment.
 She smiles wistfully,
-wishing she didn't know now what she didn't now then.
+wishing she didn't know now what she didn't know then.
-The Old One's bargain had seemed horrible, but there were many worse things in the world than even her wisest teachers had known of.
+The Old Ones' bargain had seemed horrible, but there were many worse things in the world than even her wisest teachers had known of.